 This is the meat of the first and second act, everything that leads to the main crisis of the story.
 Reveal the plot through your characters, their motivations, their choices, the obstacles they encounter, and how their struggle affects them.
 Your protagonist AND antagonist are developed through rising action.

 In both your synopsis and story, the characters should be driving the plot, not the other way around.
-Make sure they have agency; that is, that it’s their decisions and mistakes that are moving things forward and building momentum.
+Make sure they have agency—that their decisions and mistakes are moving things forward and building momentum.

 - Crisis: all is lost

 This is the crisis that leads to the climax.
 Your protagonist has reached the narrative rock-bottom: his love interest has left him, she’s been fired from her job, they’ve lost the magical artifact they sought to protect.
 In contrast, the antagonist is poised to win out.